Mack Pexton's Projects Past

 dom_infoutility library is referenced by the above scripts to obtain information of the document objects such as an element's width, height, and its style settings.
 It can read settings in CSS files.
 This library demonstrates the gyrations one had to go through to manipulate objects on a web page in the days of IE6 before the Prototype and jQuery libraries came along.

 browser_versionlibrary discovers which browser is being used and sets its flags accordingly.
 A twist on this browser sniffer is the main function prints out which flags are set — useful for debugging code.
 Browser sniffing has pretty much been universally deprecated.
 Object detection has become the preferred method of discovering browser capabilities.

 Reaching here means you have traveled back in time to the turn of the century.
-Many of the above scripts are now historical software artifacts.
-There have been many more projects that did not make it to this list.
+Many of the above scripts are now just historical software artifacts.
+There are of course many other projects that did not make it to this list.

 I have always been interested in software longevity — what makes a script last.
-It takes me a lot of time and attention to make a good script.
+I like making software tools for people and programs.
+It takes a lot of time and attention to make a good script.
 It would be nice therefore if they would last awhile.